amigazen/libnix-amiga/README.md

 Additional string functions have been added from Henry Spencer's public domain StringLib.

 The getopts() function has been added.

+A System V IPC implementation based on the OS4 implementation by Peter Bengtsson has been added.

 Several files added by Diego Casorran in version 3.0 were GPL or LGPL licensed.
 These have now been removed and replaced by completely independent and more permissively licensed versions.